-Because our underlying hypothesis was that NbGlk1 interacted with Rx1 at DNA, we investigated the influence of amino acids 1-489 of Rx1 (consisting of the CC and NB-ARC domains; Rx1(1-489)) on NbGlk1 dsDNA-binding affinity.
-Experiments were performed using conditions under which only NbGlk1 and not Rx1 contributed to DNA binding.
-These conditions were established by using a concentration of Rx1(1-

-489) that gave no change in anisotropy when incubated with DNA alone.
-NbGlk1(83-402) and NbGlk1(83-243) showed a higher K_d value for DNA containing no NbGlk1-binding site (Fig. 4, A and D), the AGATTT-binding site (Fig. 4, B and E), and the GATATC-binding sites (Fig. 4, C and F) in the presence of Rx1(1-489) (F-test, p < 0.0001).
-Similar data were observed for the influence of Rx1(1-144) (CC domain only) on NbGlk1(83-402) and NbGlk1(83-243) DNA binding (Table 1 and Fig. 5, A-G) (F-test, p < 0.0001).
-We confirmed that the increased K_d value was specific for NbGlk1 by using the CAP TF of Escherichia coli, which has a similar molecular weight and pI to NbGlk1, as a negative control.
-Rx1(1-144) reduced NbGlk1 but not CAP binding to dsDNA (Fig. 4H).
-ATP stimulates Rx1(1-489)-mediated dsDNA distortion (29).
-We therefore investigated whether ATP and/or ADP modified the influence of Rx1(1-489) on NbGlk1 DNA binding.
-We observed no effect indicating that the switch function of the NB-ARC domain does not influence NbGlk1 DNA binding (Fig. 5I).
+Since our underlying hypothesis was that interacted with Rx1 at DNA, we NbGlk1 investigated the influence of amino acids 1-489 of Rx1 (consisting of the CC and NB-ARC domains; Rx1(1-489)) on NbGlk1 dsDNA binding affinity.
+Experiments were performed using conditions under which only NbGlk1 and not Rx1 contributed to DNA-binding.
+These conditions were established by using a concentration of Rx1(1-489) that gave no change in anisotropy when incubated with DNA NbGlk1(83-402) and NbGlk1(83-243) alone. showed a higher K_d for DNA containing no NbGlk1binding site (Figure 4A, D), the AGATTT binding site (Figure 4B, E) and the GATATC binding sites (Figure 4C, F) in the presence of Rx1(1-489) (F-test, p<0.0001).
+Similar data was observed for the influence of Rx1(1-144) (CC domain only) on NbGlk1(83-402) and NbGlk1(83-243) DNA-binding (Table 1, Figure 5A-G) (F-test, p<0.0001).
+We confirmed that the increased K_d was specific for NbGlk1 by using the CAP TF of E. coli, which has a similar MW and pI to NbGlk1, as a negative control.
+Rx1(1-144) reduced NbGlk1 but not CAP-binding to dsDNA (Figure 4H).
+ATP stimulates Rx1(1-489)mediated dsDNA distortion (29).
+We therefore investigated whether ATP and/or ADP modified the influence of Rx1(1-489) on NbGlk1 DNA-binding.
+We observed no effect indicating that the switch function of the NB-ARC domain does not influence NbGlk1 DNA-binding (Figure 5I).
 In conclusion, the Rx1-CC and -CCNB-ARC domains reduce the affinity of NbGlk1 for DNA.
-The data are consistent with the observation that the Rx1 CC-binding surface overlaps with the NbGlk1 DNA-binding domain.
-Rx1 may therefore restrict access of NbGlk1 to DNA whether binding is to a consensus or nonconsensus binding site.
+The data is consistent with the observation that the Rx1 CC binding surface overlaps with the NbGlk1 DNA-binding domain.
+Rx1 may therefore restrict access of NbGlk1 to DNA whether binding is to a consensus or non-consensus binding site.

-Although both Rx1(1-489) and Rx1(1-144) reduce the binding affinity of NbGlk1 for DNA, a potential alternative explanation for the reduction in NbGlk1 DNA-binding affinity caused by Rx1(1-144) is that the higher ordered Rx1-CC complex observed by gel filtration analysis (Fig. 2A) is sufficient to reduce the concentration of soluble NbGlk1.
+Although both Rx1(1-489) and Rx1(1-144)reduce the binding affinity of NbGlk1 for DNA, a potential alternative explanation for the reduction in NbGlk1 DNA-binding affinity caused by Rx1(1-144) is that the higher ordered Rx1-CC complex observed by gel filtration analysis (Figure 2A) is sufficient to reduce the concentration of soluble NbGlk1.
 This might therefore manifest as an apparent reduction in DNA-binding affinity.
-We therefore assessed the influence of Rx1(GST-1-144) on NbGlk1(83-402) binding to DNA containing no NbGlk1-binding site (Fig. 6A), the AGATTT site (Fig. 6B), or GATATC site (Fig. 6C).
-NbGlk1(83-402) showed a higher K_d value for DNA containing no NbGlk1-binding site (Fig. 6A), the AGATTTbinding site (Fig. 6B), and the GATATC-binding sites (Fig. 6C) in the presence of Rx1(GST-1-144) (F-test, p < 0.0001) (Table 2).
-The Rx1 CC domain therefore reduces the affinity of NbGlk1(83-402) for DNA, and this observation is not an artifact due to Rx1(1-144) complex formation.
+We therefore assessed the influence of Rx1(GST-1-144) on NbGlk1(83-402) binding to DNA containing no NbGlk1-binding site (Figure 6A), the AGATTT site (Figure 6B) or GATATC site (Figure 6C).
+NbGlk1(83-402) showed a higher K_d for DNA containing no NbGlk1-binding site (Figure 6A), the AGATTT binding site (Figure 6B) and the GATATC binding sites (Figure 6C) in the presence of Rx1(GST-1-144) (F-test, p<0.0001) (Table 2).
+The Rx1 CC domain therefore reduces the affinity of NbGlk1(83-402) for DNA and this observation is not an artefact due to Rx1(1-144) complex formation.